Algebraic Structure of the Weak Stage Order Conditions for Runge-Kutta Methods: Acknowledgments

 \section{Acknowledgments}

+The authors gratefully acknowledge the feedback from two anonymous reviewers whose suggestions led to improvements in the paper.
 This material is based upon work supported by the National Science Foundation under Grants No.\ DMS--2012271 (Biswas, Seibold), No.\ DMS--1952878 (Seibold), and No.\ DMS--2012268 (Shirokoff).
 D. Shirokoff gratefully acknowledges the hospitality of Robert Pego and the Dept.\ of Mathematical Sciences at Carnegie Melon University where portions of this work were completed.